I was reading OceanicTime: ORIS ProDiver GMT and the last image reminded me:

 Omega makes one too, part number 117stz001154, has quite a few fans:

-Now, with all of those (and others that I’ve missed, IWC for example), you’d think that buying one would be easy.
+Now, with all of those (and others that I’ve missed), you’d think that buying one would be easy.

 Or at least possible.
 Nope.
 This is one of the very few that I’ve found: